 The outcomes of the project will be an animated sequence and a presentation.
-The project and presentation must be submitted to the EPAO 8 weeks after Gateway.
-The employer will ensure the apprentice has sufficient time and the necessary resources, within this period, to plan and undertake the project and create the presentation.
+The project must be submitted to the EPAO 8 weeks after the EPA start date.
+The employer will ensure the apprentice has sufficient time and the necessary resources, within this period, to plan and undertake the project.